Leo-Cullen/balloons/README.md

 ### Balloons!
 A balloon popping game

-The aim of 'Balloons!' is simply to pop as many balloons as possible in a timeframe.
+The aim of 'Balloons!' is simply to pop as balloons as quickly as possible.
+The more balloons popped, the more points.

 ## Testing
 Does game load?